 - Pre Testing Does Help: Narrow the creative concepts down to 1-3, put into animatic format and test to determine success potential in the market.
 Instincts are great, but having them confirmed by consumer feedback is even better.

-- Selling the work in to the Organization.
+- Selling the work into the Organization.
 The team leader accompanied by the senior account person (plus Creative Director if needed) should jointly sell it in the organization.

-- Make sure you leave Enough Time: While everything is a rush these days, a well run project, with adequate breathing space for creative ideas, 2-3 rounds of creative, potential testing and adequate time for development
+- Make sure you leave Enough Time: While everything is a rush these days, a well-run project, with adequate breathing space for creative ideas, 2-3 rounds of creative, potential testing and adequate time for development

 Communication Goes Both Ways: Exhibit the leadership style that welcomes feedback, and gives it.
-Each side brings an expertise, the agency has advertising and communication expertise and the client brings consumer/brand expertise.
+Each side brings expertise, the agency has advertising and communication expertise and the client brings consumer/brand expertise.

 Seek Advice Beyond Advertising: Good account people know what it takes to be a good marketer.
 They can help you on the side.
 And many times, their superior people skills can help a client that might be lacking in that area.
 They also likely know how to sell to your boss, which can help you when you need to sell to your boss.